Seeing a dietitian is an important step in many peoples’ journey to better eating habits and improved illness management.

 Dietitians can plan an important role in helping you to address issues arising from chronic illnesses.
 Roughly half of the Australian population aged over 20 suffers from a chronic illness or disease, and many can benefit from the services of a dietitian.

 - Heart disease

-If you are living with a chronic disease or illness, please consider speaking with us as soon as possible.
+If you are living with a chronic disease or illness, please consider speaking with one of the dieticians who operate from The Carina Medical & Specialist Centre as soon as possible.
 Understanding your condition and beginning a program to treat it is the first step to living a healthier, happier life.

 A dietitian is more qualified than a nutritionist.
 Within Australia, a dietitian is considered to be a nutritionist, however a nutritionist cannot claim to be a dietitian without a dietetics qualification.
 Dietitians are considered to be experts in the field of nutrition and diet.

 Creating a unique and carefully designed diet for patients is certainly a part of the role of dietitians, but there’s much more to it than that.
 They will work with you to help you make positive changes over the long term, creating permanent, lasting change.

 Prices vary across different clinics.
 For most qualified and experienced dietitians, you can expect to pay upwards of $100 for a consultation and advice.
 Consultations usually last around 30 minutes or one hour and will cover much of your history, discussion of any relevant health concerns and a brief explanation of the next steps that will be taken.
 From there, you may be required to attend some follow-up appointments although these are usually cheaper and shorter in length.